FearlessAdam/MicroWatch/README.md

 # Installation ⚙️

-Click the green "Code" button and click "Download as zip". after this, extract it.
-You will see a folder called "FLashToMicroBit".
-Flash the hex file inside the folder to your Micro:Bit
+Download the hex file from https://github.com/FearlessAdam/MicroWatch/releases/ and flash it your Micro:Bit.
+You will see a Loading Screen on your Micro:Bit after you flash the hex file.
 ______________________________________________________

 # How to use 📖